visgl/hubble.gl/dev-docs/v1.4/canvas-resizing-rfc.md

 ## Motivation

 A video generation component like hubble.gl needs to control canvas sizes because the map visualization libraries (e.g. luma.gl and mapbox-gl-js) couple viewport bounds and WebGL contexts / framebuffers with browser canvas external and internal size attributes, respectivly.
-If they had support for setting viewport size and a custom framebuffer hubble.gl would directly set these instead.
+If they had support for setting viewport size and a custom framebuffer, hubble.gl could directly set these - but they do not all support this.

-Adding these features to one library, esspecially in luma.gl which we can easily modify, would be simple enough, however video generation uses multiple map libraries with interleaved gl contexts to utilize features from all of the libaries at once, such as basemaps and visualization layers.
+Patching the libraries would be considerable effort since Hubble.gl utilize features from multiple map libraries, such as basemaps and visualization layers.

 ## Requirements